AtillaKaanAlkan/NER4Cyber-IPSA/README.md

-# Hands on Machine Learning for Cybersecurity
+# Hands-on Machine Learning for Cybersecurity
 Named Entity Recognition for Cybersecurity at IPSA